Concentration and consistency results for canonical and curved exponential-family models of random graphs: Concentration and consistency results: maximum likelihood and -estimators

-\com {\em Sharpness.} The concentration and consistency results in Sections \ref{sec:probability} and \ref{sec:model.estimation} are not sharp.
-We are not interested in sharp bounds in special cases, because the main appeal of the exponential-family framework is that it can capture a wide range of dependencies and we are therefore interested in establishing concentration and consistency results for a wide range of full and non-full, curved exponential families with countable support.
+\com {\em Sharpness.} The concentration results discussed above are not, and cannot be sharp, because these results cover many models and many dependencies.
+It goes without saying that in special cases sharper results can be obtained.
+We are here not interested in sharp bounds in special cases, because the main appeal of the exponential-family framework is that it can capture many dependencies.